-During surgery, the goal is to remove the cancerous tumor and some of the healthy tissue around it (called a margin).
-A surgical oncologist is a doctor who specializes in treating cancer using surgery.
+During surgery, the goal is to remove the cancerous tumor and some surrounding healthy tissue during an operation.
 Types of surgery for head and neck cancer include:

 Laser technology.
-This may be used to treat an early-stage tumor, especially in larynx cancer.
+This may be used to treat an early-stage tumor, especially if it was found in the larynx.

-Lymph node dissection.
+Lymph node dissection or neck dissection.
 If the doctor suspects the cancer has spread, the doctor may remove lymph nodes in the neck, possibly causing stiffness in the shoulders afterward.
 This may be done at the same time as an excision.

 Reconstructive (plastic) surgery.
-If cancer surgery requires major tissue removal (for example, removing the jaw, skin, pharynx, or tongue), reconstructive or plastic surgery may be done to replace the missing tissue.
+If cancer surgery requires major tissue removal, such as removing the jaw, skin, pharynx, or tongue, reconstructive or plastic surgery may be done to replace the missing tissue.
 This type of operation helps restore a person’s appearance and the function of the affected area.
 For example, a prosthodontist may be able to make an artificial dental or facial part to help restore the ability to swallow and speak.
 A speech pathologist may then be needed to help the patient relearn how to swallow and communicate using new techniques or special equipment.
-Learn more about rehabilitation .

 Side effects of surgery depend on the type and location of the surgery, and each patient is encouraged to talk with their doctor about side effects expected from the specific surgery and how long the side effects are likely to last.
 Common side effects from head and neck surgery include temporary or permanent loss of normal voice, impaired speech, and hearing loss.
-People often have difficulty chewing or swallowing, which may require a tube inserted in the stomach for feeding purposes.
-In addition, after a total laryngectomy (the removal of the larynx, people may have decreased functioning of the thyroid gland that will need to be managed.
+People often have difficulty chewing or swallowing after cancer surgery, which may require a tube inserted in the stomach for feeding purposes.
+In addition, after a total laryngectomy, which is the removal of the larynx, people may have decreased functioning of the thyroid gland that will need to be managed.

 Another potential side effect is swelling of the mouth and throat area, making it difficult to breathe.
-In such cases, patients may receive a temporary tracheostomy (a hole in the windpipe) to make breathing easier.
+If this side effect develops, patients may receive a temporary tracheostomy, which creates a hole in the windpipe to make breathing easier.

-When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
+When radiation therapy is given using implants, it is called internal radiation therapy or brachytherapy.

-Before beginning radiation treatment for any head and neck cancer, patients should receive a thorough examination from an oncologic dentist (a dentist experienced in treating people with head and neck cancer).
+Before beginning radiation therapy for any type of head and neck cancer, patients should be examined by an oncologic dentist or oral oncologist.
 Since radiation therapy can cause tooth decay, damaged teeth may need to be removed.
 Often, tooth decay can be prevented with proper treatment from a dentist before beginning treatment.
-Learn more about dental health during cancer treatment .
+Learn more about dental and oral side effects .
 People should also receive an evaluation from a speech pathologist who has experience treating people with head and neck cancer.

-Patients may experience short- and long-term pain or difficulty swallowing, changes in voice because of swelling and scarring, and loss of appetite, due to a change in sense of taste.
-It is important that patients begin speech and swallowing therapy early, before radiation treatment begins, to prevent long-term problems with speaking or eating.
+Patients may experience short- and long-term pain or difficulty swallowing, changes in voice because of swelling and scarring, and loss of appetite due to a change in sense of taste.
+It is important that patients begin speech and swallowing therapy early, before radiation therapy begins, to prevent long-term problems with speaking or eating.

 In addition, radiation therapy to the head and neck may cause redness or skin irritation in the treated area, swelling, dry mouth or thickened saliva from damage to salivary glands, bone pain, nausea, fatigue, mouth sores, and/or sore throat.
 Many of these side effects go away soon after treatment has finished.
-Other side effects may include hearing loss, due to buildup of fluid in the middle ear; buildup of earwax that dries out because of the radiation therapy’s effect on the ear canal, and fibrosis (scarring).
+Other side effects may include hearing loss due to a buildup of fluid in the middle ear, a buildup of earwax that dries out because of the radiation therapy’s effect on the ear canal, and fibrosis (scarring).